-- Step 2 Make the URL available to end-users depending on which flow type - Step 3 If you choose Identity provider initiated flow, the appliance redirects users to the SaaS application - Step 4 If you choose Service Provider initiated flows, you must configure this URL in the SaaS application. - Always prompt SaaS users for proxy authentication.
+- Step 1 Obtain the single sign-on URL from the Web Security Manager > SaaS Policies page. - Step 2 Make the URL available to end-users depending on which flow type. - Step 3 If you choose Identity provider initiated flow, the appliance redirects users to the SaaS application. - Step 4 If you choose Service Provider initiated flows, you must configure this URL in the SaaS application. - Always prompt SaaS users for proxy authentication.
 After entering valid credentials, users are logged into the SaaS application. - Transparently sign in SaaS users.
 Users are logged into the SaaS application automatically.